How to Plan the Best Trip to the Yasawa Islands, Fiji

 Find resorts with family rooms, family-friendly activities and child services, such as kids’ clubs and babysitting, in our 10 Family Resorts in the Yasawa Islands.

-Adult-Only Holidays in the Yasawa Islands
+Adults-Only Holidays in the Yasawa Islands

 We get it, over-enthusiastic children are not for everyone.
 If your idea of “Fiji time” is enjoying a holiday undisturbed, then consider an adult-only holiday in the Yasawa Islands.
 With luxury resorts not allowing guests under 16 years old, as well as backpacker resorts attracting an adventurous crowd of like-minded travellers, you can be sure that any family “mood-killers” will not be a problem.
-Get more advice in The Adult Only Guide to the Yasawa Islands.
+Get more advice in The Adults-Only Guide to the Yasawa Islands.

 - Sip cocktails from one of the Yasawa Islands’ bars

-- Rejuvenate with a morning yoga session
+- Rejuvenate with a morning yoga session at Navutu Stars or Turtle Island

 - Snorkel or scuba dive with sharks